Polymer/old-docs-site/app/2.0/docs/devguide/templates.md

 All of the features in `dom-bind` are already available _inside_ a Polymer element. **Auto-binding templates should only be used _outside_ of a Polymer element.**

+_Note: In Polymer 1.0, `dom-bind` rendered asynchronously and fired a `dom-change` event to signify readiness.
+In Polymer 2.0, `dom-bind` renders synchronously.
+It will still fire a `dom-change` event but if your event handler is bound after the element declaration you'll miss it._

 **Forcing synchronous renders.** Like `dom-repeat`, `dom-bind` provides a `render` method and a `mutableData` property, as described in [Forcing synchronous renders](#synchronous-renders)